archetype-themes/plugin-theme-component/docs/Build-process.md

 **Notes**
 - The mjs file extension is also accepted.
 - Use of a scripts sub-folder is recommended but not compulsory.
-Archie will search the whole src diretory tree for your main JavaScript file.
+Archie will search the whole src directory tree for your main JavaScript file.

 **Resulting files**